dwhiffing/semi-charmed-kind-of-dice/notes1.md

 Brinks & Jynx

-- upgrade die size
-- upgrade die face
+- add passive effects/types
-- add die (each new die costs more exponentially)
+- add sticker effects/types

-- don't allow submitting without at least one goal?
+- randomize passives/stickers each time a pack is opened

+- add goal reroll tokens
+- price of lives increases over time

+- add ability to add passives
+- add ability to apply sticker to face

+- fix gameover

 - more card/goal/reward scaling
-- add goal reroll tokens
 - full house .etc are done by putting multiple goals on a single card (2 pair, full house, 3 pair, double triplet.etc)
-- ensure displayed cards are always of different variants?

-- price of lives increases over time
-- passive abilities
 - finish shop ui
 - card reroll animation
 - boss goals?
+- need a way to see what stickers are on a die?
 - allow locking goals?
 - show score calculation for hand better
 - gain interest by not spending money?
+- don't allow submitting without at least one goal?
+- ensure displayed cards are always of different variants?

 - playtest and adjust scaling